 Unlimited Parallel Execution

 Every plan (free tier, cloud, and self-hosted) supports unlimited parallel execution.
-Qase itself does not execute tests: it manages them: so parallelism depends on whatever execution tool you layer on top.
+Qase does not execute tests itself; it manages test cases, so parallelism depends on whatever execution tool you layer on top.
 With Autonoma, execution is built in and scales with your infrastructure.
 Add more tests, spawn more instances.
 No separate execution platform needed.

 Cross-Platform Coverage